rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 ### Density Guidance: A Principled Approach to Controlling Log-Density

 While latent code scaling provides a heuristic way to control image detail, it lacks precision.
-In {% cite karczewski2025devildetailsdensityguidance %}, we introduce **Density Guidance**, a principled modification of the generative ODE that allows precise control over the evolution of log-density during sampling.
+In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we introduce **Density Guidance**, a principled modification of the generative ODE that allows precise control over the evolution of log-density during sampling.

 The key idea is to design dynamics such that: